The following notes were left the past couple

 July 15th:

+time.
 What an idyllic place you have.
-We caught 16 rainbow trout, 2 smallmouth
+We caught 16 rainbow trout,

-bass, 4 white silvea sides on fly (all catch and release) Thanks for the
+2 smallmouth bass, 4 white silvea sides on fly (all catch and release)

-great fishing - 5 lb largemouth bass still lives under the rowboat unmolested.
+Thanks for the great fishing - 5 lb largemouth bass still lives under

 .
 Jim, Karen and Carly, Maitland, FL